 The first birds start to appear at Tara in March.
 These are the waterfowl, ducks, geese, and red-winged blackbirds.
 The eagles and hawks are quick to follow.
 In April, the songbirds start showing up.
 Indigo Buntings, Baltimore Orioles, Yellow Warblers, and Rose-breasted Grosbeaks begin migrating on April 1st and continue through rest of the month and some into May.
 By June, most of the migrating birds have completed their journey.

-Our Spring Birding Weekend (April 28-30th) is the perfect opportunity to view birds migrating along the flyway.
+Our Spring Birding and Outdoor Weekend is the perfect opportunity to view birds migrating along the flyway.
 Some of our favorites to see at this time of the year include Painted Buntings, Prothonotary Warblers, Indigo Buntings, Ruby-throated Hummingbirds, and Baltimore Orioles.
 Read our article Our Top 5 Spring Migratory Birds at Tara.

 There are many factors that may trigger or contribute to this migration of birds including the length of the day, the change in temperatures, change in food supplies, and bird genetics.